 Settlement date does not equal to a coupon payment date

 Now let us consider the settlement date of 14-November-2016 which falls between the coupon payment dates of 31-July-2016 and 31-January-2017 respectively.

 Macaulay duration on 14-November-2016 is 1.20543.
-It uses an initial period PVCF from which accrued interest has not been subtracted in the numerator and dirty price in the denominator.
+Accrued interest is not subtracted from the initial period PVCF in the numerator and dirty price in the denominator.

-The value derived from first principles matches the value obtained using EXCEL’s DURATION function.
+The value derived from the first principles matches the value obtained using EXCEL’s DURATION function.